 The Actions for the Strategic Priorities and Objectives that follow are by no means comprehensive but are indicative.
-In addition, the five priority areas are essentially interconnected such that, the implementation of actions under one area may impact actions in the other priority areas, leading to a cross-fertilisation of the strategic priorities.
-A comprehensive Implementation Plan would therefore be required to be prepared to make the RSDS operational.
+In addition, the five priority areas are essentially inter-connected such that, the implementation of actions under one area may impact actions in the other priority areas, leading to a cross-fertilisation of the strategic priorities.